JGarza4903/Kickstarter-Analysis/Kickstarter Challenge/Written_Report_Template.md

 ## Analysis and Challenges

+For this analysis I needed to create new data points, from existing data within the main worksheet, to populate the date in a different format.
+Using New and Existing data we are able use multiple formulas such as _COUNTIF_,_SUM_, and _AVERAGE_ to calculate more useful data we need.
+I then created visualizations in the form of line charts that show the correlation of Outcomes between ***Launch Date*** and ***Goal***

+### Analysis of Outcomes Based on Launch Date

 To begin analyzing, I populated new data that would give me the _Year_ on which the campaigns started.
 With that data, I created a pivot table that would show me the  the **Outcomes** and Months of the year to visualize what points throughout the year that had excessive spikes in fundraising as well as months that didn't fare as well.

-### Analysis of Outcomes Based on Launch Date
+I was challenged by the formatting of my visual aid, the data didn't look the way I wanted it to due to a filtering issue.
+It took me quite a while to understand but once I watched over the tutorials again I noticed I missed a helpful tip of clicking on the data itself and sorting it out by left clicking the mouse.
+Once I figured that out it all made more sense.

 ![Outcome vs Launch Date](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Theatre_Outcomes_vs_Launch.png)